Short-eared dog

-The short-eared dog (Atelocynus microtis), also known as the short-eared zorro or small-eared dog, is a unique and elusive canid species endemic to the Amazonian basin.
+The short-eared dog (Atelocynus microtis), also known as the small-eared dog, short-eared fox or small eared zorro is a unique and elusive canid species endemic to the Amazonian basin.
 This is the only species assigned to the genus Atelocynus.

 Other names

 The short-eared dog has many names in the local languages where it is endemic, including cachorro-do-mato-de-orelha-curta in Portuguese, zorro de oreja corta ("short-ear fox") in Spanish, nomensarixi in Chiquitano, uálaca in Yucuna, cuachi yaguar in Guarayu, quinamco in Mooré, and achuj in Ninam and Mosetén.

 Other common names in Spanish include zorro ojizarco ("blue-eyed fox"), zorro sabanero ("savannah fox"), and zorro negro ("black fox").

 Evolution and systematics

+In 2022, a study sequenced the genomes of the living members of the subtribe Cerdocyonina, which indicates that they commenced diversifying from a common ancestor between 3.9—3.5 million years ago.
+This finding is consistent with the ancestor arriving in South America from Central America through the Isthmus of Panama and then entering into eastern South America.
+The subtribe then expanded to occupy the entire continent.

 After the formation of the Isthmus of Panama in the latter part the Tertiary (about 2.5 million years ago in the Pliocene), canids migrated from North America to the southern continent as part of the Great American Interchange.
 The short-eared dog's ancestors adapted to life in tropical rainforests, developing the requisite morphological and anatomical features.
-Apart from its superficial resemblance to the bush dog, the short-eared dog seems not to be closely related to any fox-like or wolf-like canid.
+Although it has a superficial resemblance to the bush dog, the short-eared dog's closest living relative is the crab-eating fox.
 It is one of the most unusual canids.